GTN-Tech/python-sdk/README.md

     gtnapi.Streaming.MarketData.disconnect()
 ```
 ### terminate the session
-The while GT API session will be terminated by calling the following
+The while GTN Embed session will be terminated by calling the following
 ```python
     gtnapi.stop()
 ```